goresume/goresume/README.md

     Go (Golang) - proficient (~1 year experience) continuously learning Javascript/React - proficient (~1.5 years experiece)
     Python - proficient (~3 years experience)
+    Lua - used in hobby projects
+    GDScript - used in hobby projects
-    C# - used in school
+    C# - used in school/hobby projects
     Java - used in school